FunkyMuse/Blog/_posts/2021-07-06-arch_components_donts.md

 }
 ```

-Which you need to use `getContentIfNotHandled()` first in order to see if the content is consumed, I just deleted that thing and went to use a `Channel`
+In order to use the event, you need to `getContentIfNotHandled()` first in order to see if the content is consumed, I just deleted that thing and went to use a `Channel`.

+Keep it simple, stupid.

 🚫 Do not use `MutableLiveData` or flow to show a `Toast` a `SnackBar` or even worse a `Dialog` or something that'll just spam the user endlessly.